Home and water heating

 Saving water

 As well as reducing the cost of heating water, installing low flow showerheads and fixing dripping taps conserves water – an increasingly precious resource.
+Hot water systems use around a third of household energy, so making them more efficient is one of the best ways for a household to reduce cost and carbon emissions, especially when moving from gas to electric systems.

 Is it right for you?